NaN-NaN-sempai/Windows-App-Folder/README.md

 To use Windows App Folder first create a folder:
 1. Open the compiled folder and execute the .exe file.
 It will open the Folder Creator.
 ![CreateFolder](https://raw.githubusercontent.com/NaN-NaN-sempai/Windows-App-Folder/main/readmeContent/createfolder.png)
 2. Select the "+" icon in the top-right of the grey container.
-Write a name and select a type then click save.
+Write a name and select a style then click save.
 ![createfolderpage](https://raw.githubusercontent.com/NaN-NaN-sempai/Windows-App-Folder/main/readmeContent/createfolderpage.png)
 3. A Windows Explorer directory will open, this is where you will put your file to be shown.